-Plan Ahead And Educate Yourself About Divorce
+Plan Ahead & Educate Yourself About Divorce

 When you are planning for your divorce, important questions come to mind.
 Where are you going to live?
 What will your finances look like now that there is one income instead of two?
 What will be your savings plan?
 What will your life be like?
 Who will have the primary custody of your children?
 What will be the visitation schedule?
 How much support will you pay or receive?
 Where will you work and how much will you earn if you have been out of the workforce for some time?
 How will your property be divided?
-Because the decisions you will have to make will have a profound effect on your life, it is important to be informed and to plan ahead.
-A part of a proper divorce plan is familiarity the basic laws pertaining to community property, child custody, child support, and spousal support.
-Also, as a part of your divorce plan, it is important to know what difficulties may arise along the way and to be prepared to handle those difficulties.
-Your San Jose divorce lawyer can educate you on how to plan for divorce now and how to plan your life after it is over.
+Because the decisions you will make will have a profound effect on your life, it is important to be informed and to plan ahead.
+A part of a proper divorce plan is familiarity with the basic laws pertaining to community property, child custody, child support, and spousal support.
+Also, as a part of your divorce plan, it is important to know what difficulties may arise along the way and be prepared to handle those difficulties.
+Your lawyer can educate you on how to plan for divorce now and how to plan your life after divorce.

-The length of time spousal support is to be paid after the judgment depends on the length of your marriage and other factors as well.
+The length of time spousal support is to be paid after the judgment depends on the length of your marriage, and other factors as well.
 If your marriage lasted under 10 years, spousal support is usually ordered for half the length of the marriage.
-But, the judge can order longer or shorter term.
+However, the judge can order longer or shorter term.
 So, if you anticipate being the payor and your marriage is less than 10 years old, it is a good idea to start the divorce before you hit the 10-year mark.
-Marriages that lasted 10 years or more go by different rules.
+Different rules apply to marriages that lasted 10 years.
 The judge does not set a termination date.
-If you are the payor, a San Jose spousal support lawyer can help you make sure that support is set at the right amount and put a strategy in place to eventually reduce or eliminate spousal support.
+If you are the payor, a lawyer can help you make sure that support is set at the right amount and put a strategy in place to eventually reduce or eliminate spousal support.